Pulsar (film)

 Pulsar is a 2010 Belgian techno-thriller film directed by Alex Stockman and starring Matthias Schoenaerts.

 Plot

 Samuel works in Brussels as a pharmaceutical delivery man.
 His girlfriend, Mireille, moves to New York to intern at a prestigious architecture firm.
 After her departure, Sam's computer is hacked.
 The mysterious hacker seems intent on messing up Samuel's life and his relationship with Mireille.
-Sam starts to suspect his neighbors and gets obsessed with WiFi-rays.
+Sam starts to suspect his neighbors and gets obsessed with Wi-Fi rays.